italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 |	Property Name	|	Description		|
 |:------------------|:------------------|
-|	proxy.dir		|	Directory used by the Front-End to save proxies files in case of requests with delegation.
+|	proxy.dir		|	Directory used by the Frontend to save proxies files in case of requests with delegation.
 Default is **/var/tmp/storm/proxy**
 |	proxy.user		|	Local user owner of proxies files.
 This have to be the same local user running the backend service. **Mandatory**.
 |	security.enable.vomscheck	|	Flag to enable/disable checking proxy VOMS credentials.
 Default is **true**.
 |	security.enable.mapping		|	Flag to enable/disable DN->userid mapping via gridmap-file.
 Default is **false**